faithvoid/script.xbesoundtrackpatcher/README.md

 ## How to use:
 - Run the script
-- Run "Copy ST.DB folder (E: to F:)" if you don't already have a soundtrack folder set up on your F:\ partition.
+- Select "Copy ST.DB folder (E: to F:)" if you don't already have a soundtrack folder set up on your F:\ partition.
 - Select "Patch .XBE Soundtrack (E:\ to F:\)"
 - Select the game .xbe you'd like to modify (ideally you have the game extracted)
 - Select the folder you'd like to save the modified .xbe in and what name you'd like to save it under.